Grass+2+lovely+and+ethereal.jpg

 Allie was born and raised in

-Allie received her Bachelor of Fine Arts Degree and studied several years back under nationally recognized artists: Jill Carver, G. Russell Case and Kathryn Stats.
-“Learning from these seasoned artists in a plein air setting was inspiring.
-My ability to see the outdoors and deconstruct its critical elements to formulate a well-planned painting increased tenfold."
-Most recently, Allie is studying under renowned landscape painter, Scott Christensen.
+Allie received her Bachelor of Fine Arts Degree and continues her education by studying renowned landscape painters to broaden her vision.
 “Thinking creatively and allowing time for ideas and themes to develop are key points for me in this ongoing education.
 I feel my art has infinite potential and look forward to deliberate exploration to foster new ideas.”

 In addition to on-going education, Allie is an award-winning artist.
-She received the Impressionist Award of Excellence in 2021 at the Oil Painters of America (OPA) Western Regional Exhibition.
-She received awards two consecutive years in a row with the American Impressionist Society’s (AIS) Small Works Showcase.
-In 2021 she received first place at the Wet Wall Competition in South Carolina, and in 2022 received an Honorable Mention in the Toas, New Mexico exhibition.
-Allie is now a signature member of the AIS -an accomplishment achieved by only 14% of its entire membership.
+She most recently received the William Shulz Memorial Award in 2024 from the American Impressionist Society and the Little Gem Award with the Oil Painters of America (OPA) at the 2024 Western Regional Exhibition.
+Please see her Events page on this website for additional honors and awards received.
+Allie is now a signature member of the AIS -an accomplishment achieved by only 15% of its entire membership.

 Allie is a Member of the